docker/docs/install/uninstall.md

 # Uninstall Docker Trusted Registry

-Use the `dockerhubenterprise/dtr remove` command, to remove a DTR replica from a cluster.
+Use the `remove` command, to remove a DTR replica from a cluster.
 To uninstall a DTR cluster you remove all DTR replicas one at a time.
 The remove command: